keeper013/CrossCutterN/README.md

 * **CrossCutterN.Weaver**: the module contains the weaving log using _Mono.Cecil_ IL weaving technologies, which is not supposed to be extended.
 * **CrossCutterN.Console**: Console application of **_CrossCutterN_** tool to weave assemblies.
 * **CrossCutterN.Test**: Unit test project.
-* **CrossCutterN.Sample.Advice**: Sample AOP code for a quick demonstration of the tool.
-* **CrossCutterN.Sample.Target**: Sample assembly to be injected for a quick demonstration of the tool.

 ## Usage Attention